HeiningaVE/HeiningaVE.github.io/CV.md

 ## Under review
 **Heininga V.E.**, Dejonckheere E., Houben M., Kuppens P. (_Clinical Psychological Science_) Sociomarkers of anhedonia in Major Depressive Disorder. **_Preregistration DOI_**: https://osf.io/zbekw. **_Preprint DOI_**: [10.31234/osf.io/t2j7p](https://psyarxiv.com/t2j7p)

+**Heininga V.E.**, van Roekel E., Vrijen C., Masselink M., Oldehinkel A.J. (_InMind_) Emotions, depression, and (loss of) pleasure in daily life [translated from Dutch].

 ## Work in prepration
 **Heininga, V. E.**, Nederhof, E., Van Roekel, E., Laceulle, O. M., & Oldehinkel, A. J. (in preparation) Emotion-Based learning by Iowa and Bangor Gambling Tasks: Similar but not the same?
+In preparation for submission in Cognition and Emotion.

 **Heininga, V. E.**, Stuijfzand, B., Bastiaansen, J.A.C.J., Oldehinkel, A.J., Vanpaemel, W, Tuerlinckx, F., Artner, R., Mason, A., & Munafò, M. (in preparation) Dealing with the Analytical Multiverse Using Cross-Classified Modeling.
+In preparation for submission in Collabra.

+**Heininga, V. E.**, van Roekel, E., & Oldehinkel, A. J. (in preparation) Loss of pleasure in daily life [translated from Dutch].
+In preparation for submission in De Psycholoog.

 **Heininga, V.E.**, de Jonge, P. (in preparation) Psychosocial well-being across adulthood.
+In preparation for submission in Developmental Psychology.

 ### Other academic output